ratschlab/medical-reports-deidentification/docs/components.md

 the fields can get renamed to a common name.
 A JAPE rule processing the pattern would then refer to that common name.

+This step can be parametrized with a configuration file passed in `pipeline.annotationMapping` in the pipeline configuration.
 Columns (separated by ";"):
   * Path
   * New field name

-Example:
-`//Patient/Alter/Val; AgeField`
+Example: `//Patient/Alter/Val; AgeField`

 A field `Val` with immediate ancestors `Alter` and `Patient` gets named an `AgeField`.
-Now a JAPE rule only working on `AgeField`s, could for example annotate any number as an age.
+Now a JAPE rule only working on `AgeField`s, could for example annotate any number in there as an age.

-##### Annotation Blacklist
+#### Annotation Blacklist

 For some fields we can exclude a priori certain annotations.
 An example could be a field containing computer generated identifiers like `9b02d92c-c16e-4d71-2019-280237bb8cb5` where a JAPE rule may erroneously pick up a date (for example "2019" in the example).
 A blacklisting step would remove such annotations.

+This step can be parametrized with a configuration file passed in `pipeline.annotationBlacklist` in the pipeline configuration.

 Columns (seperated by ";"):
   * Path
-  * Comma separated annotation types which should not appear within elements denoted in path
+  * Comma separated annotation types which should *not* appear within elements denoted in path

 Example:
 `//DiagnList//CodeList//Version; Date`

-The `Version` field having `CodeList` and `DiagnList` as parent should not contain `Date` annotations.
+The `Version` field having `CodeList` and `DiagnList` as parents should not contain `Date` annotations.

-#### Context Annotations
+### Context Annotations

-Some rules are only triggered if tokens appear in a specific context.
+There are some JAPE rules which only get triggered if tokens appear in a specific language context.
 This can be useful to disambiguate between e.g. surnames and professions or between the profession of a patient vs the role of staff.

-The context can be given by a field (see Annotation Mapping) or also by a context annotation.
-Context annotations are performed in early stages of the pipeline, s.t. they can be referred to in JAPE rules.
-Currently, context annotations can be added around trigger tokens.
+The context can be given by a field (using [Annotation Mappings](#annotation-mapping)) or by using **context annotations**.
+They can be added around trigger tokens.
 For instance, text in the vicinity of `Sohn` (son) may contain his name or information about his profession.
-Therefore, `NameContext` and =`OccupationContext` context annotations are generated spanning the e.g. 5 tokens before `Sohn` and 5 tokens after.
+Therefore, `NameContext` and `OccupationContext` context annotations are added to the document, spanning the e.g. 5 tokens before `Sohn` and 5 tokens after.
 Later on, if within these context annotations e.g. an isolated first name appears, it can be annotated as `Name` since we assume it is a context where names can occur (otherwise we wouldn't annotate it, as there is not enough evidence).
+Context annotations are performed in early stages of the pipeline, s.t. they can be referred to in JAPE rules later on.

-These context triggers can be configured in a config file (`context_triggers.txt` in the USZ pipeline)
+These context triggers can be configured in a config file whose path has to be provided in `pipeline.contextTriggerConfig` in the pipeline configuration.

 Columns (separated by ";"):
   * Context token (no spaces)